 Women’s Studies International (online).
 1992-.

-“Identifies [sources] on women's studies and feminism.”
+Indexes resources on women's studies and feminism.
 Indexes nearly 800 different sources from 1972 to the present.
 Journals, newspapers, newsletters, bulletins, books, book chapters, proceedings, reports, theses, dissertations, NGO studies, important websites and web documents, and grey literature are all included.